 SERS' health care is funded on a pay-as-you-go basis.
 SERS funds health care through a combination of investment income generated on the Health Care Fund, federal subsidies, premiums, and employer contributions, including a separate health care surcharge to compensate for low-wage earners.
-The surcharge is levied against employers whose employees earn less than a specified minimum salary.
+The surcharge is levied against employers whose employees earn less than an actuarially determined minimum salary, which is established annually by the Board based on the actuary's recommendations.
 It is an important source of health care revenue and avoids shifting a financial burden to members and retirees.

 The medical and drug benefits of the health care plan are included in the actuarially calculated contribution rates, which are developed using the entry age normal actuarial cost method with the normal cost rate determined as a level percentage of payroll.
 GASB requires the discount rate used to value a plan to be based on the likely return of the assets held in trust to pay benefits.
-The discount rate used in this valuation is 5.25%.
+The discount rate used in this valuation is 7.00%.

 In 2015, the SERS Retirement Board made changes to its Funding Policy to require that all 14% of the employers' contribution be allocated to SERS' basic benefits if the pension's funded ratio is less than 70%.
 If the funded ratio is 70% but less than 80%, at least 13.50% of the employers' contribution shall be allocated to SERS' basic benefits, with the remainder (if any) allocated to the Health Care Fund.
 If the funded ratio is 80% but less than 90%, at least 13.25% of the employers' contribution shall be allocated to SERS' basic benefits, with the remainder (if any) allocated to the Health Care Fund.
-If the funded ratio is 80% but less than 90%, at least 13.25% of the employers' contribution shall be allocated to SERS' basic benefits, with the remainder (if any) allocated to the Health Care Fund.
 If the funded ratio is 90% or greater, the Health Care Fund may receive any portion of the employers' contribution that is not needed to fund SERS' basic benefits.